WalletWasabi/WasabiDoc/docs/using-wasabi/Receive.md

 The input of the transaction spends a UTXO by providing a valid signature of the public key that the address committed to.

 :::tip
-Wasabi wallet does not "store your money", rather it stores your private and public keys, it creates addresses for receiving bitcoin, and it signs transactions that spend your bitcoin.
+Wasabi Wallet does not "store your money", rather it stores your private and public keys, it creates addresses for receiving bitcoin, and it signs transactions that spend your bitcoin.
 :::

 ## The problem with address reuse